 The linked documents have been provided as a means to ensure timely dissemination of scholarly and technical work on a noncommercial basis.
 Copyright and all rights therein are maintained by the authors or by other copyright holders, notwithstanding that they have offered their works here electronically.
 It is understood that all persons copying this information will adhere to the terms and constraints invoked by these copyrights.
 These works may not be reposted without the explicit permission of the copyright holder.

-- (Under Review).
+- (In Press).
 What doesn’t kill you makes you stronger: Psychological trauma and its relationship to enhanced memory control.
 Journal of Experimental Psychology: General. »

 - Abstract »PDF (2015).
 Neural differentiation tracks improved recall of competing memories following interleaved Study and retrieval practice.
 Cerebral Cortex, 25(10), 3994-4008. »